-The overall real property values of Woodland Township have decreased slightly compared to the previous year.
-The School District budget decreased substantially for the current year, however taxes for township residents are still increasing due to the few retables within the township's borders and the lack of buildable land due restricted pine lands.
-The influx of federal grants due to COVID-19 has helped to keep the school district's current budget balanced as we are still anticipating state aid reductions for the next two years.
+The overall real property values of Woodland Township have increased slightly compared to the previous year.
+The School District budget increased slightly for the current year due in part from returned state aid and the use of fund balance, however taxes for township residents are still increasing due to the few ratables within the township's borders and the lack of buildable land due restricted pine lands.
+The continued influx of federal grants due to COVID-19 has helped to keep the school district's current budget balanced as well as use of fund balance from efficient budget planning.